„Periodontology“ is taught in the following semesters: VII, VIII, IX and X.

 Practical exam at the end of 8th semester, which includes recognition of instruments from a set and demonstration of working with them, as well as a performance of a periodontal suture.

 The practical exam at the end of the 10th semester is held within the last three weeks of the summer semester, and during the first week the group assistant accepts and approves the student patient for the exam.
-The patient must have periodontitis, have at least 15 teeth and at least 4-6 of them have a pocket depth of 5 mm or more, and have not been treated in the last 6 months.
+The patient must have generalized periodontitis, have at least 10 teeth and some of them should have probing pocket depth of 5 mm or more.
 During the third week, in the presence of a habilitated lecturer and the group's assistant, the students' work is evaluated and accepted.

-The semester exam is held at the end of the 10th semester within 1 hour and 30 minutes, it’s written, and for the whole course 2 same questions are drawn from the syllabus.
+The semester exam is held at the end of the 10th semester, includes 1 written (20 minutes) and 2 oral questions from the syllabus.